Incident management and the CISSP exam: What you need to know

 Reporting

-Reporting is a phase that starts from the beginning of the incident and remains to the conclusion.
-Reporting must begin immediately upon the detection of the incident.
-The reporting phase can be divided into two categories:
+Reporting must begin immediately after detecting the incident.
+This phase can be divided into two categories:

 - Technical